Back to Glossary

 Alternative credit scoring as an innovative way of assessing borrowers

 These go far beyond financial information about a potential borrower.
-For example, a scoring system can analyze a consumer's online activity, timeliness of rent payments, mobile phone usage statistics, and much more.
+For example, a scoring system can analyze a consumer's online activity, timeliness of rent payments, and even apply a reverse phone number search engine to evaluate mobile number usage statistics and digital identity.

-Credit scoring system RiskSeal applies digital footprint analysis to create alternative credit scores for consumers.
+Credit scoring system RiskSeal applies digital footprint analysis to create a digital footprint credit score, giving lenders deeper insights into consumer reliability.

 Ready to chat?